alegorico/MergeSourceFile/README.md

 ### Performance Tips

-- Use `--skip-var` if you don't need SQL variable processing
+- Use `skip_var = true` in your MKFSource.toml if you don't need SQL variable processing
 - For large projects, consider splitting templates into smaller, focused files
 - Use Jinja2 comments `{# comment #}` instead of SQL comments for template-specific notes